 Systemic inflammatory response syndrome has several effects on the nervous system.

 Knowledge of the presence of critical illness myopathy or neuropathy aids management on the ventilator and, in particular, indicates that the patient has a neuromuscular problem that may prolong care in the critical care unit.
 If the polyneuropathy is mild, recovery is expected to occur within a matter of weeks.
 However, if the polyneuropathy is severe, recovery may take months.
-In especially severe cases, recovery may not occur (118).
+In especially severe cases, recovery may not occur (121).
 Recovery from myopathy should occur within weeks to months as well, unless muscle necrosis is severe.
-A 1-year follow-up study of 15 critically ill patients (6 with critical illness polyneuropathy, 6 with critical illness myopathy, and 3 with a mixed picture) was performed.
+A 1-year follow-up study of 15 critically ill patients (six with critical illness polyneuropathy, six with critical illness myopathy, and three with a mixed picture) was performed.
 Eight of the 15 patients survived, and those who did not survive succumbed to their underlying illnesses, not as a complication of their neuromuscular disorders.
-Of the 8 survivors, only 2 were not ambulatory at 1 year.
-Those 2 patients were found to have absent compound muscle action potentials on electrophysiological studies at 1 year.
+Of the eight survivors, only two were not ambulatory at 1 year.
+Those two patients were found to have absent compound muscle action potentials on electrophysiological studies at 1 year.
 Thus, neurophysiological studies performed at intervals can aid in determining prognosis of recovery (56).

 A 65-year-old woman was admitted with acute onset of pneumonia, confusion, and hypotension.
 She had a previous history of hypertension and chronic obstructive pulmonary disease.
 She quickly suffered a respiratory arrest, requiring intubation and transfer to the critical care unit.
 Sputum and blood cultures grew Streptococcus pneumoniae.
 She was treated with penicillin G, tobramycin, and cloxacillin, but developed the adult respiratory distress syndrome.
 Neurologic examination disclosed drowsiness and extensor plantar responses, but normal motor power and tendon reflexes.
 Both CT head scan and CSF were normal.
 An EEG revealed mild generalized suppression.
 Over the next several weeks, she developed elevated levels of serum amylase and hepatic enzymes, a pneumothorax, a bronchopleural fistula, and phlebitis.
 She required several courses of aminoglycosides for recurrent infections and had mildly elevated trough levels of serum tobramycin.
 The diffuse encephalopathy became severe, consistent with septic encephalopathy.
 Two months following admission, she was greatly improved but still unable to breathe independently.
 She was more alert, but had areflexia and severe weakness in all limbs.